eresearchqut/ontvisc/README.md

 ```

 Read matches to a virus or viroid as the top blast hit will be listed under the **SampleName_read_classification_blastn_top_viral_hits.txt** file.
-For blast homology search against NCBI, if a read matches at least 90% of its length to a virus or viroid as the top blast hit, it will be listed under the **SampleName_assembly_blastn_top_viral_hits_filtered.txt** file.
+For blast homology search against NCBI, if a read matches at least 90% of its length to a virus or viroid as the top blast hit, it will be listed under the **SampleName_read_classification_blastn_top_viral_hits_filtered.txt** file.
 If the search is against a local viral database, the match has to cover 95% of its length to be retained.

-If multiple reads are recovered for the same viral species, only the best hit will be listed under **SampleName_assembly_blastn_top_viral_spp_hits.txt**.
+If multiple reads are recovered for the same viral species, only the best hit will be listed under **SampleName_read_classification_blastn_top_viral_spp_hits.txt**.
 Selection of the best hit is based on evalue, followed by query length.
-The **SampleName_assembly_viral_spp_abundance.txt** here will list the number of reads recovered for each viral species.
+The **SampleName_read_classification_viral_spp_abundance.txt** here will list the number of reads recovered for each viral species.
 In the example below, 200 reads were recovered matching to the Tomato spotted wilt orthotospovirus:
 ```
-species	Count
+species	count
 Tomato spotted wilt orthotospovirus	200
 ```

-The **SampleName_assembly_queryid_list_with_viral_match.txt** will list each unique accession IDs detected in the sample, the viral species they correspond to, and the number of reads matching to it, and their ID.
+The **SampleName_read_classification_queryid_list_with_viral_match.txt** will list each unique accession IDs detected in the sample, the viral species they correspond to, and the number of reads matching to it, and their ID.
-We can see from the example above, that the reads matching to tomato spotted wilt orthotospovirus correspond to 2 different accession numbers matching to 2 separate segments (L and E) of the virus. there are 2 reads matching to OM112200 and 3 reads matching to OM112202.
+We can see from the example above, that the reads matching to tomato spotted wilt orthotospovirus correspond to 2 different accession numbers matching to 2 separate segments (L and E) of the virus.
+There are 2 reads matching to OM112200 and 3 reads matching to OM112202.
 ```
 species	sacc	count	qseqid
 Tomato spotted wilt orthotospovirus	OM112200	2	['415df728-dbe8-47a8-afba-e15870adfa5e', 'c443fc2e-6bbe-433d-bfdf-6fa7411ab14f']